 An introduction to social science research.
 Topics include problem selection and hypothesis formation and testing; research design; sampling; construction and administration of research techniques; elementary data analysis and ethical issues.
 Some statistical and computer applications.
-Prerequisite: Math 1203.
+Prerequisite: Math 1203 or MATH 1101.
 3 credits